anndross/infinite-scroll-app/README.md

 ### Start

-To obtain the infinite-scroll-app source codes and the dependent modules, run the git-command in your projects folder:
+To obtain the infinite-scroll-app source codes and the dependent modules you need to run the [infinite scroll backend](https://github.com/anndross/infinite-scroll-api#readme), after this run the git-command in your projects folder:

 ```
     git clone git@github.com:anndross/infinite-scroll-app.git